Opinion | The Age Limit Debate, How will History Judge Us and Why not Call for Referendum Instead! By Ronnie Mayanja

 Abraham Lincoln once said in the bid to preserve the unity of the United States of America during civil war, the people — are the rightful masters of both congress, and courts — not to overthrow the constitution, but to overthrow the men who pervert it.

 Uganda as a Republic needs to avoid unnecessary constitutional amendments.
 Let’s subject the debate to a referendum if we must rather than rely on a few legislators in Parliament, some of whom could be for sale to the highest bidder, to decide for all of us.
 It is time for all us to call and petition our legislators not to sacrifice us the way some did in 2005.
 As FDR once said — The only thing we have to fear is fear itself.
+Otherwise singing kumbaya and expecting God to perform miracles that will transform our nation is a tall order.
 Middle-class Ugandans and those of the so-called intellectual class, how long will you simply look on while things fall apart?

 The author is a Communication Specialist, Blogger and Media Consultant based in the US